Source code for datasketch.minhash

 [docs] def digest(self) -> np.ndarray: """Export the hash values, which is the internal state of the MinHash.
 Returns: numpy.ndarray: The hash values which is a Numpy array. """ return copy.copy(self.hashvalues)

-[docs] def is_empty(self) -> bool: """ Returns: bool: If the current MinHash is empty - at the state of just initialized. """ if np.any(self.hashvalues != _max_hash): return False return True
+[docs] def is_empty(self) -> bool: """Returns: bool: If the current MinHash is empty - at the state of just initialized. """ return not np.any(self.hashvalues != _max_hash)

-[docs] def clear(self) -> None: """ Clear the current state of the MinHash.
+[docs] def clear(self) -> None: """Clear the current state of the MinHash.
 All hash values are reset. """ self.hashvalues = self._init_hashvalues(len(self))

-[docs] def copy(self) -> MinHash: """ Returns: MinHash: a copy of this MinHash by exporting its state. """ return MinHash( seed=self.seed, hashfunc=self.hashfunc, hashvalues=self.digest(), permutations=self.permutations, )
+[docs] def copy(self) -> MinHash: """Return a copy; preserves gpu_mode (rehydrates caches lazily).""" return MinHash( seed=self.seed, hashfunc=self.hashfunc, hashvalues=self.digest(), permutations=self.permutations, gpu_mode=self._gpu_mode, )

-[docs] def __len__(self) -> int: """ Returns: int: The number of hash values. """ return len(self.hashvalues)
+[docs] def __len__(self) -> int: """Returns: int: The number of hash values. """ return len(self.hashvalues)

-[docs] def __eq__(self, other: MinHash) -> bool: """ Returns: bool: If their seeds and hash values are both equal then two are equivalent. """ return ( type(self) is type(other) and self.seed == other.seed and np.array_equal(self.hashvalues, other.hashvalues) )
+[docs] def __eq__(self, other: MinHash) -> bool: """Returns: bool: If their seeds and hash values are both equal then two are equivalent. """ return ( type(self) is type(other) and self.seed == other.seed and np.array_equal(self.hashvalues, other.hashvalues) )

 [docs] @classmethod def union(cls, *mhs: MinHash) -> MinHash: """Create a MinHash which is the union of the MinHash objects passed as arguments.
 Args: *mhs (MinHash): The MinHash objects to be united.
 The argument list length is variable, but must be at least 2.
 Returns: MinHash: a new union MinHash.
 Raises: ValueError: If the number of MinHash objects passed as arguments is less than 2, or if the MinHash objects passed as arguments have different seeds or different numbers of permutation functions.
-Example: .. code-block:: python from datasketch import MinHash import numpy as np m1 = MinHash(num_perm=128) m1.update_batch(np.random.randint(low=0, high=30, size=10)) m2 = MinHash(num_perm=128) m2.update_batch(np.random.randint(low=0, high=30, size=10)) # Union m1 and m2. m = MinHash.union(m1, m2) """ if len(mhs) < 2: raise ValueError("Cannot union less than 2 MinHash") num_perm = len(mhs[0]) seed = mhs[0].seed if any((seed != m.seed or num_perm != len(m)) for m in mhs): raise ValueError( "The unioning MinHash must have the\ same seed and number of permutation functions" ) hashvalues = np.minimum.reduce([m.hashvalues for m in mhs]) permutations = mhs[0].permutations return cls( num_perm=num_perm, seed=seed, hashvalues=hashvalues, permutations=permutations, )
+Example: .. code-block:: python from datasketch import MinHash import numpy as np m1 = MinHash(num_perm=128) m1.update_batch(np.random.randint(low=0, high=30, size=10)) m2 = MinHash(num_perm=128) m2.update_batch(np.random.randint(low=0, high=30, size=10)) # Union m1 and m2. m = MinHash.union(m1, m2) """ if len(mhs) < 2: raise ValueError("Cannot union less than 2 MinHash") num_perm = len(mhs[0]) seed = mhs[0].seed if any((seed != m.seed or num_perm != len(m)) for m in mhs): raise ValueError( "The unioning MinHash must have the\ same seed and number of permutation functions" ) hashvalues = np.minimum.reduce([m.hashvalues for m in mhs]) permutations = mhs[0].permutations return cls( num_perm=num_perm, seed=seed, hashfunc=mhs[0].hashfunc, hashvalues=hashvalues, permutations=permutations, gpu_mode=mhs[0]._gpu_mode, )

-[docs] @classmethod def bulk(cls, b: Iterable, **minhash_kwargs) -> List[MinHash]: """Compute MinHashes in bulk.
+[docs] @classmethod def bulk(cls, b: Iterable, **minhash_kwargs) -> list[MinHash]: """Compute MinHashes in bulk.
 This method avoids unnecessary overhead when initializing many minhashes by reusing the initialized state.
 Args: b (Iterable): An Iterable of lists of bytes, each list is hashed in to one MinHash in the output. **minhash_kwargs: Keyword arguments used to initialize MinHash, will be used for all minhashes.
-Returns: List[datasketch.MinHash]: A list of computed MinHashes.
-Example: .. code-block:: python from datasketch import MinHash data = [[b'token1', b'token2', b'token3'], [b'token4', b'token5', b'token6']] minhashes = MinHash.bulk(data, num_perm=64) """ return list(cls.generator(b, **minhash_kwargs))
+Returns: list[datasketch.MinHash]: A list of computed MinHashes.
+Example: .. code-block:: python from datasketch import MinHash data = [[b"token1", b"token2", b"token3"], [b"token4", b"token5", b"token6"]] minhashes = MinHash.bulk(data, num_perm=64) """ return list(cls.generator(b, **minhash_kwargs))

 [docs] @classmethod def generator(cls, b: Iterable, **minhash_kwargs) -> Generator[MinHash, None, None]: """Compute MinHashes in a generator.
 This method avoids unnecessary overhead when initializing many minhashes by reusing the initialized state.
 Args: b (Iterable): An Iterable of lists of bytes, each list is hashed in to one MinHash in the output. minhash_kwargs: Keyword arguments used to initialize MinHash, will be used for all minhashes.
 Returns: Generator[MinHash, None, None]: a generator of computed MinHashes.
-Example: .. code-block:: python from datasketch import MinHash data = [[b'token1', b'token2', b'token3'], [b'token4', b'token5', b'token6']] for minhash in MinHash.generator(data, num_perm=64): # do something useful minhash """ m = cls(**minhash_kwargs) for _b in b: _m = m.copy() _m.update_batch(_b) yield _m
+Example: .. code-block:: python from datasketch import MinHash data = [[b"token1", b"token2", b"token3"], [b"token4", b"token5", b"token6"]] for minhash in MinHash.generator(data, num_perm=64): # do something useful minhash """ m = cls(**minhash_kwargs) for _b in b: _m = m.copy() _m.update_batch(_b) yield _m